mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 implies that the "default" interface must be no more complicated than BSD sockets, and must do something reasonable.

+- Reception is an inherently asynchronous activity.
+While the API is designed to be as platform-independent as possible, one key insight it is based on is that an Message receiver's behavior in a packet-switched network is inherently asynchronous, driven by the receipt of packets, and that this asynchronicity must be reflected in the API.
+The actual implementation of receive and event handling will need to be aligned to the method a given platform provides for asynchronous I/O.

 - A new API cannot be bound to a single transport protocol and expect wide deployment.
 As the API is transport-independent and may support runtime transport selection, it must impose the minimum possible set of constraints on